The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 The Science

 Right around the 9-month mark babies go through an explosion of development.
-It’s often the time that separation anxiety hits and it’s also a time where babies tend to get more verbal and physical.
+It’s often the time that separation anxiety hits and it’s also a time when babies tend to get more verbal and physical.
 Each of these cognitive and physical milestones can cause sleep disruption, but when they coincide, your baby’s sleep habits may abruptly change (see motor skill milestones blog here).
 When your baby starts to experience separation anxiety, it means that she understands that when you leave the room you are still around, but not immediately available.
 Most babies would prefer to have their parents nearby all of the time when going through this phase of development.

 It’s important to note that not every baby will go through this separation anxiety-related sleep regression and some babies don’t have very severe separation anxiety.
 Typically the stronger the separation anxiety, the more pronounced the reaction you will get when you try to leave your child’s room at bedtime or nap time.